 The last of the last

 Our ride showed up and we were off to the medical exam.
-It was in a building that was situated among a lot of apartments.
 We arrived at what looked like a large apartment building and inside there was a long line that I gratefully found out had nothing to do with us.
 We wove through a couple of hallways to the office.

 Inside there were several families already waiting to see the doctor.
 We took seats and Oksana went and talked to the desk.

-It wasn't long before we were called in and the doctor had us take off Katya's clothes and put her up on the table.
+It wasn't long before we were called in and the doctor had Katherine strip down to her undies and he put her up on the table.
 He weighed her on a baby scale, just having her sit in the little baby holder.

 He proclaimed her very healthy but said her tonsils were a little swollen.
 We said she had been coughing a little.
 A nurse came in and took her away for a chest x-ray that would tell us definitively about what sort of exposure she had had to TB.

-It was tense time waiting because I was worried maybe she still had TB and they wouldn't let her leave the country.
-Or perhaps she had badly damaged lungs.
-Anything I could find to worry about.
+We went out to the waiting room so I could spend time worrying that maybe she still had TB and they wouldn't let her leave the country.
+Or maybe her lungs had been badly damaged.

 I checked to see if the floor would open up and swallow me.
 No such luck.

-I was when she got called into the office and we were left to glare at our son who happily struck up another conversation with a different family, this time however without placing judgment on their child's looks.
+Thankfully she got called at that moment into the exam room.
+As I was about to scold Jeffrey again he happily struck up another conversation with a different family, this time however without placing judgment on their child's looks.

-The X-ray came back shortly and after the doctor looked it over he said that any concern for her having TB was overblown and it was likely she never had it at all.
+The X-ray came back shortly and the doctor looked it over and said that any concern for her having TB was overblown .
 He said her lungs were clear and healthy.
-Relief is a sweet thing.
+Finally something to smile about today.

-At 1:30 our driver showed up again and took just the 3 of us (me, Jeff and Katya) to the American Embassy for the final paperwork.
-Emily stayed with Jeffy in the room.
+At 1:30 our driver showed up again and took just the 3 of us (me, Jeff and Katherine) to the American Embassy for the final paperwork.
+Emily stayed with Jeffery in the room.

 Oksana was not allowed to come with us into the building so we went in alone.